Latest opportunities announcement poster here

 The DIII-D program welcomes new ideas for research, which can be submitted at any time.
 Experimental planning for 2016 will commence in October 2015, with an on-line Research Opportunities Forum and will include an open competition for the Torkil Jensen Award for Innovative Experiments.
 Please contact the area leaders listed below for more detailed information.

 The DIII-D Internal Users Site is here.
 The current DIII-D 5-year plan can be found here.
 Documents related to the 2015 DOE Fusion Energy Sciences Funding Opportunities Announcement (FOA) may be found here.
-Note: Records of discussions must be submitted for final signature by Friday, 09/25/2015 (one week before the proposal submittal deadline).

 Learn more about DIII-D teams